fatmasevinck/enetLTS/paper/paper.md

  lambdaw: 0.003971358
   ```

-Similar to previous families, the main function `enetLTS()` provides user supplied option for alpha sequence for the elastic net penalty.
-If not provided a sequence, default is 41 equally spaced values.
-For the tuning parameter $\lambda$, user supplied sequence is available.
-If not provided a sequence,
-default is chosen with steps of size -0.05 from 0.95 to 0.05 for multinomial regression, see [@Kurnaz22Arx].
+The main function `enetLTS()` provides similar options for alpha sequence for the elastic net penalty.
+As for the tuning parameter $\lambda$, if user does not provided a sequence, default is chosen with steps of size -0.05 from 0.95 to 0.05 for multinomial regression, see [@Kurnaz22Arx].

 The combination of the optimal tuning parameters is defined by 5-fold cross-validation based on certain grids for $\alpha$ and $\lambda$.
 In order to show evaluation criterion for 5-fold cross-validation via heatmap, the arguman `crit.plot` should be assigned to `"TRUE"`.
 Updated tuning parameter $\lambda$ (`lambdaw`) for reweighting step is done using the `cv.glmnet()` function from package `glmnet` [@Friedman21R] with `family="multinomial"` option.